Controlling qubit-oscillator systems using linear parameter sweeps: Experimental considerations for superconducting circuits

 \section{Experimental considerations for superconducting circuits}

-We now discuss the possible implementation of the ideas presented in the previous sections using superconducting circuits.
+In the previous sections we performed systematic simulations of various scenarios and looked for theoretically interesting features in the simulation results.
+We now make a link between our results and possible implementations using superconducting circuits.
 Superconducting resonators typically have frequencies $\omega$ ranging from hundreds of MHz to a few GHz.
 Qubit gaps $\Delta$ are typically in the range 1-10 GHz.
 In some qubit designs, the gap is tunable and can be tuned down to zero in principle.
 However, practical considerations such as decoherence make any experimental measurement practically impossible below a few hundred MHz.
 The bias $\epsilon$ can be tuned between negative and positive values of tens of GHz.
 Qubit-resonator coupling strengths are typically tens or hundreds of MHz.
 However, GHz-scale coupling strengths have also been achieved.